 Adding variations is an excellent way to enhance customer experience.
 Variations allow them to order a specific color or size of an item on a single product page.

-In this article, I’ll explain how to add variations on Amazon through a straightforward step-by-step guide.
+In this article, I’ll explain how to add variation on Amazon through a straightforward step-by-step guide.
 We will also discuss why variations are helpful in increasing conversions and when to and not include variations.

 Variations are different versions of the same product that customers can order in the same listing.
 Amazon refers to them as parent-child relationships, and they have different ASINs.
 According to Amazon, these relationships are composed of three elements: